OzZVidz/FakeSSNScamGag/README.md

 # Information:
-This is the Fake SSN Scam Script, created by Osaym Omar.
+* This is the Fake SSN Scam Script, created by ImOsaym.
-This was originally just an experiment, but I turned it into a gag script.
+* This was originally just an experiment, but I turned it into a gag script.
-I hope you enjoy running it!
+* I hope you enjoy running it!

 # HOW TO RUN: